openandclose/tosixinch/docs/options.rst

     (``3``)

-    Designate (max) tree level of pdf bookmarks (Table of Contents). the option can only be used
+    Designate (max) tree level of pdf bookmarks (Table of Contents).
+    The option can only be used
     when ``converter`` is ``prince`` or ``weasyprint``.

 .. confopt:: font_family